 AC360 Special Problems.
 1-5 hours.
 Independent study or research on a subject of interest to an individual student.
 Prerequisite: Instructor's permission.
 TBA.

 AC368 Internship.
 1-12 hours.
 Internship under a cooperative arrangement between the division and an agency, institution, or firm.
 Prerequisites: Division chair's permission; Junior or Senior standing.

 AC370 Information Systems.
 3 hours.
 Survey of the systems development process and the role of information systems in business with emphasis on accounting information systems.
 Students will become familiar with the general role, structure, and control of the accounting information system.
 A specific application software package for a small business is introduced and used.
 Cross-listed with MG370.
-Prerequisite: Junior standing, BU225, or a course in programming.
+Prerequisites: Junior standing, AC201, AC202, BU225, or instructor's permission.